 For more information on generator operation and maintenance, refer to the manufacturer's owner's manual.

-SOLAR PREP
+SOLAR PANEL

-Adding solar panels or equipment will affect the carrying capacity of your recreation vehicle.
+Adding additional solar panels or equipment will affect the carrying capacity of the motor home.
 Vehicle weight ratings should be considered before adding these components.